 Most people only use dry erase markers to scribble a few words here or there on a whiteboard.
 At Ink Factory, the whiteboard is a huge part of our day-to-day.
 In fact, we have over 500 square feet of whiteboards in our studio that we can cover with dry erase drawings!

-We’ve talked about ways to maximize your office’s whiteboard, but how about becoming a dry erase drawing expert?
+We’ve talked about ways to maximize your office’s whiteboard, but how about becoming an expert at dry erase drawings?
 Here are some helpful tips and tricks to help boost your dry-erase drawing abilities.

 First off, check your markers to make sure they are not dried up.
 When markers are dry, it they become very hard to use and the ink is harder to see.
 We recommend stocking up on lots of fresh markers.
 Black is the most often used, so make sure to double or triple up on your black marker inventory.
 We also like to reduce waste by using refillable dry-erase markers.